-Herniated Disc Specialist Questions and Answers
+Herniated Disc Treatment Specialist in Allen and Plano TX

 A herniated disk, which can happen in any part of the spine, can irritate a nearby nerve, and depending on where the herniated disc is, it could result in pain, weakness or numbness in the arm or leg.
 Herniated discs commonly occur in the lower back, and sometimes they occur in the neck.
 Signs and symptoms depend on the location of the disk and whether it is pressed on a nerve.
 They usually affect one side of the body and you may have arm or leg pain, weakness, or numbness or tingling in parts of the body served by the affected nerve.
 Patients could have a herniated disc without symptoms.
 You should seek medical attention if pain in the neck or back travels down one arm or leg, or if you have weakness, tingling, or numbness.
 Dr. Steven L. Remer, M.D, and his team at American Pain & Wellness are here to help those with a herniated disc.
 We even offer telemedicine visits, and we have two locations, Allen, TX, and Plano, TX.